Here’s what you don’t do

 #2 Rewrite Your Resume

 Based on your homework, you can hook employers by customizing each resume for each job and employer.
-It might be another 15+ minutes extra work per resume… but worth it when you get the call for interviews.
+It might be another 15+ minutes of extra work per resume… but worth it when you get the call for interviews.

 - Copy keywords from the job posting that are true of you.
 Paste them in your resume.